Steak and Eggs

 What You’ll Like About This Recipe

-- Easy to make with simple ingredients
+• Easy to make with simple ingredients

 Ingredient Notes

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-- Steak — You’ll need two thinly sliced steaks for this recipe (about 1/4”).
-I typically use ribeye, but many other cuts such as cubed steaks or minute steaks will work.
+• Steak — You’ll need two thinly sliced steaks for this recipe (about 1/4”).
+I typically use ribeye, but many other cuts, such as cubed steaks or minute steaks, will work.
 Ask the butcher to slice some for you if you don’t see any in the case.

-- Eggs — I like sunny side up fried eggs for this, but scrambled or poached are great, too.
+• Eggs— I like sunny-side-up fried eggs for this, but scrambled or poached are great, too.

-- Butter and Oil — As with most recipes, the butter is for taste and the oil for heat.
+• Butter and Oil — As with most recipes, the butter is for taste and the oil for heat.

-- Seasoned Salt — Use any seasoning combination that you like.
-Jane’s krazy mixed up salt is my preference.
+• Seasoned Salt — Use any seasoning combination that you like.
+Jane’s krazy mixed-up salt is my preference.
 You could also use Montreal seasoning, Lawry’s seasoned salt, or just plain salt and pepper!

 The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-How I Make Steak and Eggs
+How to Make Steak and Eggs

 Steak and eggs are a classic breakfast dish that anyone can make!
 Simple and delicious!